flybywiresim/docs/docs/start/autopilot-fbw.md

 #### First implementation available

+* 🔸 High speed protection
+* 🔸 High angle of attack (AoA) protection
+* 🔸 V_LS, V_alpha_prot, V_alpha_max are not finished and will be further improved
+* 🔸 Increasing thrust rapidly while being in high alpha protection may additionally trigger alpha floor
 * 🔸 Some transitions might not be as they should or are missing
 * 🔸 Engines can now be started, realistic start-up procedure is in work
 * 🔸 principle go-around mode has been added but not all conditions are respected yet